linda2912/CSS-to-the-Rescue-master/README.md

-# CSS-to-the-Rescue
+# CSS to the Rescue
-HTML voor de CSS to the Rescue opdracht
+A responsive layout working in old browsers.